It's a Long Story

 The purpose of fat cells is to act as our emergency energy supply, so they don’t get quickly burned off in normal conditions.
 As a result, the THC stored in the fat cells will be slowly released little by little.
 That’s why sometimes cannabinoids can take so long to purge from your body.

 When you consume edibles, the THC is released slowly.
 This slow rate allows the cannabinoid to get stored in your fat cells more easily.
 When you smoke, the THC is released in a massive burst, so more is able to be released during urination.

 "The more time your body has to clear out THC the better and you definitely don't want to add fuel to the fire."

 So you ate that edible, found out that cannabis can be present for up to a month, and you have a drug test coming up!
 This can cause some serious anxiety and you can't even turn to your favorite plant to help.
 What do you do?

 The first step is to stop consuming cannabis immediately.
 The more time your body has to clear out THC the better and you definitely don't want to add fuel to the fire.
 Next, you want to start exercising which will allow your body to begin burning its fat stores and release the THC stored inside.
 Make sure to stay hydrated as well to keep the THC moving out of the body via urination.

 The final thing you want to do is make sure you are eating a healthy diet that is limited in sugar, sodium, and bad fats.
 These ingredients can slow your metabolism and cause you to store excess water and fat, the opposite of what you are looking for.
 Fruits, vegetables, nuts, seeds, fish, and lean meat should be your staples during this time.
 You can also try drinking more tea and coffee to help speed up your metabolism.

-Click here to learn about how long edible effects last too!
+Click here to figure out how long edible effects last for yourself!